Doctoral Program Requirements

 The Department of Computer Science takes pride in maintaining a well-developed sense of community, and sees as an essential part of its doctoral program the preparation of its students for this important aspect of their future careers.
 It therefore strongly encourages students to contribute a year of service to the department’s professional, operational, or social needs, preferably during their second and/or third year in the program.
 A list of community service positions normally held by doctoral students is available in mice.

-The en-course degree of Master of Philosophy is conferred upon a PhD candidate who has satisfactorily fulfilled all milestones except the proposal and dissertation.
+The en-course degree of Master of Philosophy is conferred upon a PhD student who has satisfactorily fulfilled all milestones except the proposal and dissertation.
 This includes all courses, teaching, and candidacy exam.
 The MPhil also requires completion of six Residency Units (RUs) and sixty graduate points beyond the undergraduate degree.
 Two RUs and thirty points of advanced standing are granted for completing the masters degree.
 See the university requirements for the MPhil.

-Last updated on February 8th, 2024.
+Last updated October 16, 2024.